GENERICERROR000/gdbg/README.md

 __(1)__

-* [ ] on init, get 2 bg's so can calculate actual delta
+* [ ] should fallback check happen every 30, 20, or 10 sec?
-  * currently shows huge increase on start...
+* [ ] show data is stale after 10 ior 15 min?

 __(2)__